petersulyok/smfc/ARCHITECTURE.md

 (this is how an explicit `platform_name=generic_x9` / `generic_x14` / `X10QBi`
 value is honoured).
-When there is no exact match — the normal `auto` path, where the raw BMC product name is passed in — it falls back to string-prefix matching: names starting with `X14` get the X14 platform, names starting with `X10QBi` get the X10QBi platform, names starting with `X9` get the X9 platform, and everything else (X10, X11, X12, X13, H1x, …) gets the generic platform.
+When there is no exact match — the normal `auto` path, where the raw BMC product name is passed in — it falls back to string-prefix matching: names starting with `X14` or `H14` get the X14 platform, names starting with `X10QBi` get the X10QBi platform, names starting with `X9` get the X9 platform, and everything else (X10, X11, X12, X13, H10-H13, …) gets the generic platform.
 So `X10QBi` is auto-detected from the BMC product-name prefix, exactly like X14 and X9 — no explicit opt-in is required.

 ### 6.3 Platform implementations